 Dogs are amazing when it comes to making connections about reinforcement.
 If your pup associates a behavior with a dog treat, your dog will continue to perform that behavior.
 Think of this a bit like how you trained your dog to sit or stay, but instead, you’re teaching your dog now not to attack.

 A Note on Punishment

 It should be noted that positive reinforcement really is the only way to break aggressive tendencies.
 Punishment has not only been proven to be ineffective in helping aggressive dogs to make long-term changes in a dog’s behavior, but it has also been shown to make some of those behaviors worse.

 Finally, you’ll want to think about medicating your dog if training can’t get the dog done.
 Some aggressive dogs need medical help to deal with their aggression, especially when it’s triggered by stress.
-There are a variety of temporary medical options such as CBD oil that can help your dog calm down enough to make use of basic training techniques.
+There are a variety of temporary medical options such as today’s best CBD oils for dogs that can help your pet calm down enough to make use of basic training techniques.

 The Worst-Case Scenario

 Unfortunately, there may come a point at which you have to decide whether you are really the right place for your aggressive dog.
 You may not have a lifestyle that is conducive to training, to say nothing about the fact that you may not have the right kind of environment for your pet.
 If that’s the case, you do need to figure out if it’s time to rehome your pet.

 As tough as this may be, it’s especially important if you live in a home with young children.
 Children have a tendency to set off aggressive behaviors, something that can interfere with training and that can lead to tragic situations.
 As such, it may be wise to look into finding a home for your dog that is free from children and that has the resources to keep the animal safe.

 Frequently Asked Questions